Wahipora Langate

-Wahipora is a Notifed Area and a village in Langate tehsil of Kupwara district in union territory of Jammu and Kashmir, India.
+Wahipora is a Notified Area and a village in Langate tehsil of Kupwara district in union territory of Jammu and Kashmir, India.
 It is located 18 km towards South from district headquarters Kupwara and 68 km from summer capital of the union territory, Srinagar.

 Geography

 It is located around 25 km to the south of district headquarters and 65 km from Srinagar.
 It is surrounded by Rafiabad tehsil towards the South, Lolab towards the North, Zaingair tehsil towards the East, Langate and Handwara towards the West.
 Sopore, Baramulla and Srinagar are the closest cities.

 Economy

 People of the village are mainly dependent on agriculture and horticulture.
 There are two public sector bank branches in the village viz The Jammu and Kashmir bank and Grameen bank.